Axcil Jefferies: GT racing

-In 2021 he competed in the Nürburgring Endurance Series for a third year.
-He achieved several front row starts in the NLS and finished the season with 2 podiums.
+In 2021, Jefferies competed in the Nürburgring Endurance Series for a third year.
+He achieved several front row starts in the NLS and finished the season with two podiums.

-In the first round of the 2022 Nürburgring Endurance Series Jefferies took the Nürburgring Endurance Series lap record in the GT3-class, driving in the Lamborghini Huracán GT3 Evo of Konrad Motorsport.
+In the first round of the 2022 Nürburgring Endurance Series, Jefferies took the Nürburgring Endurance Series lap record in the GT3-class, driving in the Lamborghini Huracán GT3 Evo of Konrad Motorsport.